Denise Long Rife: Basketball career

-In the era in question, women's high school basketball generally had 6-member teams and it was played as a half-court rather than full-court game, in which some of the offensive team players stayed back at their end of the court while the defensive team members followed their opponents to the other end of the court.
+In this era women's high school basketball generally had 6-member teams and was played as two half-court games rather than one full-court game.
+Three offensive players were defended by three opposing team players on each half of the court.
+Every player was restricted to their half of the court with the in-play ball transitioning back and forth across the half-court line.

 During the summer of 1973, Rife played for the Venture Victory Team, "a Christian team where we went over and gave testimonies and sang Christian songs at half-time" during games against the Olympics teams from various Asian countries.
 This was full-court basketball, which she found challenging.
 In an interview with the Iowa PBS network, Rife discussed significant differences between the two versions of the game, explaining why women's basketball in her era was so exciting for audiences.

 Post basketball career

-After basketball, she studied at various colleges, including Faith Baptist Bible College, where she got degrees in physical education, in Bible theology, and eventually a degree in pharmacy from Drake University.
-She worked as a pharmacist until retirement.
+After basketball, she studied at various colleges, including Marshalltown Community College and Faith Baptist Bible College, where she got degrees in physical education, in Bible theology, and eventually a degree in pharmacy from Drake University.
+She worked as a pharmacist until retiring in 2015.
+Long was honored by the Warriors in a halftime ceremony in 2018 on the anniversary of her draft.

+Personal life

+While enrolled at the University of Iowa, Long received unwanted advances and obscene phone calls due to her fame.
+Long married David Sturdy, a basketball fanatic whom she met in 1973.
+Four years later, they split up, with Long citing Sturdy's interest in basketball while Long was actively attempting to distance herself from the sport.
+In 1981, she married Lee Andre, who had no knowledge of Long's career in basketball before the marriage.